 Bratislava, Slovakia – To some, Alexander Dubcek is the greatest of all Slovaks.
 He is certainly one of the most internationally recognised.
 Dubcek is also one of the “Super Slovaks” featured in an exciting book which presents the history of Slovakia through the biographies of 50 significant characters.

 The question is – is it possible to understand the history of a nation through the stories of famous individuals?
 Let’s take Dubcek as an example.

-Firstly, the story of Dubček helps us understand the motivations of those thousands of Slovaks who tried to escape poverty by emigrating to foreign lands.
-Dubček’s parents first emigrated to the US, but the American Dream did not come true for them and so they left Chicago in 1921 to return to Slovakia.
+Firstly, his story helps us understand the motivations of those thousands of Slovaks who tried to escape poverty by emigrating to foreign lands.
+Dubcek’s parents first emigrated to the US, but the American Dream did not come true for them and so they left Chicago in 1921 to return to Slovakia.
 They left once again, this time to the USSR.

 The book is also proving popular with Slovaks abroad who want to share their culture with younger family members.
 The bilingual text means that it can also be a language learning tool.
 The thought-provoking questions after each biography encourage active engagement with the characters and will be sure to prompt discussion.

 By David Keys, Zuzana Palovic and Gabriela Bereghazyova

 Co-founded by authors Zuzana Palovic and Gabriela Bereghazyova, Global Slovakia is a Bratislava-based not-for-profit organization that seeks to promote Slovakia on the global stage and foster a constructive discussion about the country’s past history, current events and future perspectives.
 You can also follow them on Facebook!